tambapps/P2P-File-Sharing/README.md

 # P2P File Sharing

 This project can be used to transfer files from one device (computer or android smartphone) to another.
-It doesn't work on all kinds of wi-fi but if one of the devices is an android, you can share data with it and connect the other device to this smartphone.
-This way, it will
+It works only if the two devices are on the same local network.
+If one of the devices is an android smartphone, you can share data with it and connect the other device to this smartphone.
-Transfer between computer and android also works.

 ## Android app